chengcli/cup/cups/cup-3.rst

    Explicitly using the Fortran-style indices is not a good practice in modern C++.
    It is the major source of error and it is not performance portable.
-It is better to use higher-level abstractions such as iterators, ranges, views and zips.
+It is advised to use higher-level abstractions such as iterators, ranges, views and zips.
    ``Harp`` bears the burden of using Fortran-style indices because it depends on ``Athena++``, which uses Fortran-style indices.
 Future versions of ``Harp`` may swap out ``Athena++`` with a performance portable C++ library.